time-in-translation/conll-extractor/README.md

 ## Examples

-### Indefinites
+### Noun phrases

-The script to extract indefinites is straightforward:
+The script to extract noun phrases is straightforward and has one additional parameter (optionally) filter for definite or indefinite noun phrases:

-    $ conll-extract indefinites <filename>.conllu
+    $ conll-extract noun_phrases <filename>.conllu

+    Options:
+      --definiteness [definite|indefinite]
+        If set, limit the definiteness of noun phrases to definite or indefinite

-The extracted indefinites can be found in `<filename>.csv`.
+The extracted noun phrases can be found in `<filename>.csv`.

 ### Prepositions

-The script to extract prepositional phrases has some additional parameters:
+The script to extract prepositional phrases has two additional parameters:

-    $ conll-extract --help
+    $ conll-extract prepositions <filename>.conllu

-    Usage: conll-extract [OPTIONS] [indefinites|prepositions] [FILES]...

     Options:
+      --contracted
-      --contracted  Whether to extract contracted (e.g. ins Auto) or uncontracted (e.g. in das Auto) PPs
+        Whether to extract contracted (e.g. ins Auto) or uncontracted (e.g. in das Auto) PPs --filter_pps
-      --filter_pps  Whether to filter the PPs based on a list of preposition-noun combinations
+        Whether to filter the PPs based on a list of preposition-noun combinations
-      --help        Show this message and exit.

-    $ conll-extract prepositions <filename>.conllu

 The extracted prepositional phrases can be found in `<filename>.csv`.